kpumuk/scategory-permalink/readme.txt

 === sCategory Permalink ===
 Contributors: kpumuk
-Tags: category, permalink
+Tags: category, permalink, permalinks, seo
-Requires at least: 2.1.0
+Requires at least: 2.3.0
 Tested up to: 2.8.2
-Stable tag: 0.5.0
+Stable tag: 0.5.1

 Plugin allows to select category which will be used to generate permalink on post edit page.
 Use custom permalink option %scategory%.